 From December 1, 2016, through March 31, 2017, BTEO provided housing, case management, friendship, food, transportation, and other critical services to 23 homeless men and women (up to 12 at a time).

-In February 2017, we received notification from the IRS that our non-profit status was approved.
+In February 2017, we received notification from the IRS that our status as a charity was approved.
 Prior to this time, we had operated under the umbrella of St. Barnabas Episcopal Church, which acted as our fiscal agent for purposes of donations.
-Now we were able to hire our own case workers and pay them directly rather than partnering with FHS and HAC to do so.

 In 2018-2019, BTEO expanded to operate for five months, from November 16th through April 15th.
 We interviewed 58 individuals, 23 of whom were referred to other resources and 35 of whom entered BTEO.